 EXECUTIVE DIRECTOR

-Josephine is the Executive Director of the Center for Independence, where she leads the organization after previously serving as its Clinical Director.
+Josephine is the Executive Director of the Center for Independence.
+She previously served as its Clinical Director.
 An experienced occupational therapist, Josephine brings deep clinical expertise, a strong commitment to family-centered care, and a proven track record of program leadership to her role guiding the Center’s mission and growth.

 Contact Josephine: 708-588-0833 | Email